utsavm9/wasm-for-arduino-mbed/builds/README.md

 ```
 Forcing reset using 1200bps open/close on port COM9
 ```
-- Before running the `bossac` command, the board needs to be brought in bootloaded mode by trying to open a connect to a specific COM port at a specific baud rate.
+- Before running the `bossac` command, the board needs to be brought in bootloader mode by trying to open a connection to a specific COM port at a specific baud rate.
 This can be achieved with the scripts provided in this repo:
 ```
 Serial-Monitor COM9 1200
 ```
-- With this, `bossac` command can be run from terminal to attempt to flash a `.bin` file.
+- With this, `bossac` command can be run from the terminal to attempt to flash a `.bin` file.
 However, the issue is that as described in [ArduinoCore-nRF528x-mbedos#19](ArduinoCore-nRF528x-mbedos), our `.bin` file would still not be flashed at the specified offset but would rather be skipped.
 -----